-- As part of a systematic review of the key areas of activity as detailed in How Good Is Our School 3 or Child at the Centre 2, including learning and teaching.
+- As part of a systematic review of the key areas of an activity as detailed in How Good Is Our School or How Good is Our School ELC (HGIOS ELC) including learning and teaching.
 Where areas for improvement are identified they can be included in a future improvement plan in order to promote the model of continuous improvement.
-In this way, monitoring contributes to establishing priorities in future improvement plans. - As part of the follow up to the improvement planning activity where establishment/ departmental targets relate to the promotion of raising attainment or elements of learning and teaching.
-The establishment or department will identify some key priorities for improvement and will create strategies to secure improvement.
-It is appropriate for those improvement strategies relating to learning and teaching are the subject of on going monitoring to determine how effective these are. - As part of the "maintenance agenda" or the ongoing evaluation of attainment in the establishment.
-Each year schools are required to produce a Standards and Quality report which provides a statement of how well they are performing, their key strengths and areas for improvement. - In the process of the identification and sharing of good practice within the school and the collegiate approach to staff development.
+In this way, monitoring contributes to establishment priorities in future improvement plans. - As part of the follow-up to the improvement planning activity, where establishment/departmental targets relate to the promotion of raising attainment or elements of learning and teaching, the establishment or department will identify some key priorities for improvement and will create strategies to secure improvement.
+It is appropriate that these improvement strategies relating to learning and teaching are the subject of on-going monitoring to determine their effectiveness.

+- As part of the on-going evaluation of attainment in the establishment, schools are required each year to produce a Standards and Qualities Report which provides a statement of how well they are performing, their key strengths and areas for improvement. - In the process of the identification and sharing of good practice within the school and the collegiate approach to staff development.

+4. THE MONITORING PROCESS
-The monitoring of the effectiveness of learning is therefore an essential element of the overall management practice within all educational establishments.
-It is aimed very clearly at improving learning and teaching and the sharing of good practice is an important consequence of the process.

-The monitoring process will obviously have a number of strands.
-These may include:

-- discussion at collegiate meeting, focused on child/young person and class progress - the regular sampling of work to monitor the quality of child/young person response

-- the use of cross marking to calibrate assessments - analysis of SQA results and subsequent professional discussion - the agreeing of targets for individuals and groups and the consequent review of attainment - the swapping of classes to allow teachers to gauge progress in similar sets - the use of questionnaires and other feedback measures
+- 4.1 The monitoring of the effectiveness of learning is therefore an essential element of the overall management practice within all educational establishments.
+It is aimed very clearly at improving learning and teaching and the sharing of good practice as an important consequence of the process.
+This monitoring process will obviously have a number of strands.
+These may include: - Discussion at collegiate meeting, focussed on child/young person and class progress. - The regular sampling of work to monitor the quality of child/young person's response. - Use of cross-marking to calibrate assessments and support moderation for professional judgement. - An analysis of SQA results and subsequent professional discussions. - The agreeing of targets for individuals and groups and its consequent review of attainment. - The exchange of classes to allow teachers to gauge progress in similar sets - The use of questionnaires and other feedback measures.

-It is, however, essential that senior and middle managers in schools and early years' centres, who are responsible for the assurance of quality in learning and teaching, should have the opportunity, on an ongoing basis, to sample the actual classroom experience of children and young people across the establishment.
+It is, however, essential that senior and middle managers in the schools and early years centres, who are responsible for the assurance of quality in learning and teaching, should have the opportunity, on an on-going basis, to sample the actual classroom experience of children and young people across the establishment.